The Stories of Seven of America’s Most Haunted Bridges

 Vermont’s Gold Brook Bridge is supposedly haunted by the ghost of a girl named Emily.
 There are a lot of different legends about how she might’ve died, most involving some kind of love affair gone wrong.
 According to one, Emily was supposed to meet her lover on the bridge, but when he failed to appear, she hung herself from the rafters.
 Another one says that Emily was supposed to marry her groom, but when he didn’t arrive at the wedding, she took her family’s wagon out to find him.
 She whipped the horses into such a frenzy that when the time came to make the turn onto the bridge, she failed to do so and the wagon went crashing into the stony river below.

-Actually, there aren't any official records of Emily's existence.
-The legend first officially appeared in the late 1960s, in a story by a high school student who said he'd summoned a ghost named Emily while using an Ouija board on the bridge.
+There aren’t any official records of Emily’s existence.
+The legend first officially appeared in the late 1960s, in a story by a high school student who said he’d summoned a ghost named Emily while using an Ouija board on the bridge.
 Since then, visitors to the bridge have reported contacting a girl named Emily, hearing screams, seeing a girl dressed in white, and hearing the sounds of dragging or splintering.

 5. Hell’s Bridge, Kent County, Michigan